botany9747/notes-mini-app/README.md

 #### useEffect to show Telegram's MainButton and it's throbber

 `useEffect` is a react hook that takes as an argument a function and an array.
-It works as follows: the callback will only be run once a value in the passed in array changes.
+It works as follows: the callback will only be run once a value in the array changes.

 ```js
 useEffect(() => {